 Office: 3211 Siebel Center

 I am an Associate Professor in the Department of Computer Science at the University of Illinois at Urbana-Champaign.
 I am currently on sabbatical at Veriflow, where I serve as Co-Founder and CTO.
-Before joining UIUC, I was a Ph.D. student at UC Berkeley, advised by Ion Stoica at UC Berkeley (which means this is something of a coincidence).
-From February to July 2009, I was a visiting researcher at Intel Labs Berkeley.
+Before joining UIUC, I was a Ph.D. student at UC Berkeley, advised by Ion Stoica, and a visiting researcher at Intel Labs Berkeley.

 |June||I will be co-chairing SOSR 2016, with Martin Casado|